AlibabaCloudDocs/arms/intl.en-US/Application monitoring/Tutorials/Use trace sampling policies.md

 You can perform the following steps to configure fixed-rate sampling:

+1. Log on to the [ARMS console](https://arms-ap-southeast-1.console.aliyun.com/#/home).

-1. In the left-side navigation pane, choose **Application Monitoring** \> **Applications** and select a region in the top navigation bar.
+2. In the left-side navigation pane, choose **Application Monitoring** \> **Applications** and select a region in the top navigation bar.

-2. On the Applications page, click the name of the application.
+3. On the Applications page, click the name of the application.

-3. In the left-side navigation pane, click **Application Settings**.
+4. In the left-side navigation pane, click **Application Settings**.
 On the page that appears, click the **Custom Configuration** tab.

-4. In the **Invocation Trace Sampling Settings** section, turn on or turn off the switch of trace sampling and specify a sample rate.
+5. In the **Invocation Trace Sampling Settings** section, turn on or turn off the switch of trace sampling and specify a sample rate.
 In the **Sampling Rate Settings** field, you need only to enter the number of the percentile.
 For example, if you enter 10, the sample rate is 10%.

     **Note:** The modification takes effect immediately.
 You do not need to restart the application.
 If sampling is turned off, the trace data is not captured.
 Proceed with caution.